To: Victims of Abuse is dedicated to those who have experienced abuse.

 Difficult roads often lead to beautiful destinations.
 (Author Unknown)

-Sometimes the situation hasn’t really changed dramatically—time can’t rewind; hurts and pain can’t be deleted, and the abuse can’t be undone.
+Sometimes the situation hasn’t really changed dramatically—we can't rewind time; hurts and pain can’t be deleted, and the abuse can’t be undone.
 But if you have learned gentle acceptance, even though the situation hasn’t changed, you’d still be able to see the positives and appreciate your past genuinely, without holding onto grudges.
 Through practice and time, your positive emotions can be recaptured despite your unbearable sufferings.
 Once I focus on all the big and small blessings in my life, I feel relieved and content.

 There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle.
 (Albert Einstein)